Subangkar/Foodsquare-Web-App/README.md

 # FoodSquare
 An online restaurant hub to manage food items, offers & delivery for each restaurant individually by their respective owners.
 This repo contains the web app for this system implemented in Django-2.2 with Model-View-Template design pattern.
 This was an Information System Design project, part of an academic course of CSE, BUET.
-So not all the best practices of system design could be maintained properly.
+So some of the best practices of system design could not be maintained properly.

 **How to run:**
  - Clone the repo